ETHZ-INS/DLCAnalyzer/README.md

 ## 106  -0.15956418      TRUE
 ```

-the movement cutoff defines at which cutoff (units / s, here cm) we are considering something moving. the integration_period is important for transitions.
-It will define over how many frames (+- period) transitions between zones are analysed and for how long an animal has to be moving to be considered so.
+The `movement_cutoff` defines at which cutoff (units / s, here cm) we are considering a point to be moving.
+The `integration_period` is important for detecting transitions.
+It will define over how many frames (+- `integration_period`) transitions between zones are analyzed and for how long an animal has to be moving to be considered doing so.
 This can help to remove noisy interpretations, i.e. where a point jumps over the zone line multiple times in short succession.

-Now that we have calculated all metrics which are important for our analysis we can create a density plot that encapsulates speed, time spent and position for points
+Now that we have calculated all metrics which are important for our analysis, we can create a density plot that encapsulates speed, time spent and position for selected points (here we only want to plot `bodycentre`, `nose` and `tailbase`):

 ```r